 Memo Akten’s Deep Meditations at Sónar+D 02019.

 It’s a heady, and at times overwhelming, brew.
-Days at Sónar start soberly at the Fira Montjuic convention center, with lanyard-donning techies attending panels and talks on quantum computing, artificial intelligence, and the future of the internet; perusing a technology trade fair (dubbed the SónarHub) where hackers hawk their latest prototypes; or experiencing the latest in cutting edge, immersive multimedia art, like Memo Akten’s Deep Meditations installation, a “slow, meditative, meticulously crafted journey of slowly evolving images and sounds — through the imagination of an artificial neural network trained on everything (literally images labelled ‘everything’ from the photo sharing website Flickr), as well other abstract, subjective concepts such as life, love, art, faith, ritual, worship, god, nature, universe, and cosmos.
+Days at Sónar start soberly at the Fira Montjuic convention center, with lanyard-donning techies attending panels and talks on quantum computing, artificial intelligence, and the future of the internet; perusing a technology trade fair (dubbed the SónarHub) where hackers hawk their latest prototypes; or experiencing the latest in cutting edge, immersive multimedia art, like Memo Akten’s Deep Meditations installation, which features images and sounds generated by a neural network trained on Flickr photo tags such as ‘everything’, ‘life’, ‘god’, and ‘universe’.

 Attendees help themselves to paella at Sónar 02019.